CS 314 - Specification 1: Designing and Implementing Algorithms

 */

-Hint: Do not try to solve the problem by taking one the arrays and generating all the permutations of that array and then check to see if the other array is one of those permutations.
-That is too inefficient except for arrays with a very small number of items.
+Hint: Do not try to solve the problem by taking one of the arrays and generating all the permutations of that array and then check to see if the other array is one of those permutations.
+That is too inefficient except for arrays of a trivial length.
+One of the simplest solutions is to simply check the frequency of each element in the first array and verify the frequency of that value is the same in the second array.
+If not, return false right away.

 use any and all parts of the String class and native arrays.